 Hypermobility - a Blessing, Curse or Both

-I regularly work with clients who have hypermobility, including cyclists competing at a high level, as well as those with more severe levels of hypermobility including clients with hypermobile Elhers-Danlos syndrome (hEDS).
-The key to bike fitting hypermobile clients, as with everyone who comes through my bike fitting studio, is balance.
-For some people, this means a completely upright position with swept back handlebars.
+I regularly work with clients who have hypermobility, including cyclists competing at a high level, as well as those with more severe hypermobility syndromes including hypermobile Elhers-Danlos syndrome (hEDS).
+The key to bike fitting hypermobile clients, as with everyone who comes through my bike fitting studio, is BALANCE.
+For some people, including those with unstable spines, this means a completely upright position with swept back handlebars.
 For others, they can achieve and hold a deep aero position.
 The majority are somewhere in between.
 Many hypermobile cyclists can get into a very low and aggressive position, but if they are not balanced, they are likely to experience pain and could get injured.
-I have refitted a few hypermobile clients who previously had a bike fit which put them in an unbalanced position.
+I have refitted a couple of hypermobile clients who previously had a bike fit which put them in an unbalanced position.
 They looked great with a deep hip hinge, flat back and aggressive riding position, but experienced back pain, shoulder pain and couldn’t ride the bikes which had been built for them.
 Thankfully, the bike fitter / frame builder combo who worked with them, no longer work in the UK.
 No one in the extensive network of bike fitters I know, would have ever put them in such an unbalanced position.

 Before I was a bike fitter, I worked in private healthcare business development and marketing, including the launch of a specialist hypermobility unit in North West London.
 This brought together rheumatologists, specialist physiotherapists, pain consultants and gastroenterologists under a single umbrella, as part of a multidisciplinary team.
 My role included researching and creating all the written materials such as patient information and a website.
 I hosted and attended multiple lectures and conferences for physiotherapists and general practitioners on hypermobility.
 One of my key take aways from working with the unit is how varied, individual and specialist hypermobility syndromes can be.